4awpawz/fusion.ssg.web/src/templates/docs/cli.md

 ### npm run development

-Watches project's _root/src_ and _root/fusion.json_ for changes, builds for _development_, launches live server.
+Watches your project's _root/src_ and _root/fusion.json_ for changes, builds for _development_, and launches Browser-Sync.

 - usage: